PA-HS-24-ciel-127/Talky-Walky-Avatar/README.md

 After the initial creation through [Meshy](https://www.meshy.ai/discover), Talky Walky was adjusted and partially modelled from scratch in blender.
 Therefore this file also contains all of the manually created blendshapes and animations.

+In order to open the walky_talky.blend file, blender needs to be installed first.
+It can be downloaded for free from the official [blender website](https://www.blender.org/download/).

 # Mesh

 In order to change the mesh/shape of the model, go to the tabs 'Modeling' or 'Scultping', depending on your prefered method.